Shorthanded Celtics Fall to Warriors 111-107 - CLNS Media

-The Celtics have a daunting matchup with the Golden State Warriors on Friday night, with Boston missing multiple rotation players due to COVID.
+The Celtics had a daunting matchup with the Golden State Warriors on Friday night, with Boston missing multiple rotation players due to COVID.
 Join A. Sherrod Blakely, Bobby Manning, Josue Pavon, Jimmy Toscano, and host John Zannis after the game as we break it all down live from TD Garden.

 Go to CALM.COM/garden, for a limited time you’ll get 40% off a Calm premium subscription!